- > When will Apple's streaming service be available?

 How to get Apple TV+

-This content will be available via a redesigned TV app, and it will be possible to watch it on iPhones, iPads, Macs, Apple TV, on various smart TVs, and on the Roku and Amazon Fire TV.
-(We have more details about TVs that work with the new Apple TV+ content here).
+This content will be available via a redesigned TV app, and it will be possible to watch it on iPhones, iPads, Macs, Apple TV, as well as Amazon Fire TV, LG, Roku, Sony and VIZIO platforms in the future.

 Prior to the upcoming changes, Apple's media player app made it possible to search for TV shows and films across various services in one place.
 However, having decided what you wanted to watch, you were then pushed out to the third-party app where you could watch the content.